AntennaPod/antennapod.github.io/_i18n/en/general/about.md

 In that context, we realise that every option we add means a choice not made.
 And a choice not made, is a decision that we push to the end-user.
 (Here's a great [blog post on why developers shouldn't do that](http://neugierig.org/software/blog/2018/07/options.html) lightly.)
 We promise to do our best to make those decisions that create a great experience.
 Because - did you decide yet what you're going to eat tonight?

 At the same time: don't worry.
 We'll be open to a new feature, option or preference - whenever there's a case to make for offering our users flexibility.
-We're working on tags for podcasts, and recently introduced local feeds, for example.
+We have recently introduced tags for podcasts and support for adding local folders, for example.
 So if you've got your own idea, feel free to [share your feature request on our forum](https://forum.antennapod.org/c/feature-request)!

 # Open Source and free of ads
 Like other great software such as Firefox and Signal, AntennaPod is open source.
 This means anyone can inspect and contribute to the code behind the app.
 And that AntennaPod is available in the open source and privacy-friendly [F-Droid app store](https://www.f-droid.org/packages/de.danoeh.antennapod/).